elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 If you're already familiar with these concepts and only want to work locally for this project, feel free to skim through the content.
-Even if you decide to skip the Heroku deployments, the concepts here are important.
+Even if you decide to skip the Heroku deployment, the concepts here are important.
 Keeping our tests passing and consistently checking in our code contributes to a sane development workflow.